-The UK offers a range of incentives for companies of any nationality locating in economically depressed regions of the country, as long as the investment generates employment.
+The UK offers a range of incentives for companies of any nationality locating in depressed regions of the country, as long as the investment generates employment.
 DIT works with its partner organizations in the devolved administrations – Scottish Development International, the Welsh Government and Invest Northern Ireland – and with London and Partners and Local Enterprise Partnerships (LEPs) throughout England, to promote each region’s particular strengths and expertise to overseas investors.

 Local authorities in England and Wales also have power under the Local Government and Housing Act of 1989 to promote the economic development of their areas through a variety of assistance schemes, including the provision of grants, loan capital, property, or other financial benefit.
 Separate legislation, granting similar powers to local authorities, applies to Scotland and Northern Ireland.
-Where available, both domestic and overseas investors may also be eligible for loans from the European Investment Bank.

 Foreign Trade Zones/Free Ports/Trade Facilitation